Explore how your team can use Hiver.

 Follow-up/reminder emails

 At times, people might be busy or might have missed your email, especially when it’s a cold outreach.
+Follow up emails are generally shorter than your initial emails.
 Here are some email phrases to remind them:

 45. I wanted to touch base with you…